Global universal approximation of functional input maps on weighted spaces: Introduction

 for $x \in L^{\infty}(\Omega,\mathcal{F},\mathbb{P})$, where $y_1, \ldots, y_N, b_1, \ldots b_N \in \mathbb{R}$, $N \in \mathbb{N}$, $\rho: \mathbb{R} \to \mathbb{R}$, and $z_1, \ldots z_N \in L^{1}(\Omega, \mathcal{F}, \mathbb{P})$.
 An approximation of the risk measure $R$ can then be computed by solving

-where we set the infimum over the empty set equal to infinity.
+where $\inf\emptyset := \infty$.
 These three examples provide a first glance over the broad range of applications for FNNs.
 Note that the input space can violate the vector space structure, as illustrated by the second example, and can be the dual of another Banach space, as in the third example. \\

 The remainder of the article is structured as follows.
 In the next subsection we introduce relevant notation used throughout the article.
 Section~\ref{sec:1} is dedicated to notions related to weighted spaces and the generalization of continuous functions, called $\mathcal{B}_{\psi}$-functions, defined thereon.
 In Section~\ref{SecSW}, we prove the weighted Stone-Weierstrass theorem in this setting, which we then use in Section~\ref{SecUATWS} to lift the global universal approximation property of classical neural networks to FNNs.
 In Section~\ref{SecSM}, we present a further application of the weighted Stone-Weierstrass theorem to prove a global UAT for linear functions of path signatures.
 Section \ref{SecKernels} then introduces a Gaussian process regression point of view and identifies the reproducing kernel Hilbert space of the signature kernel with the Cameron-Martin space of Gaussian processes taking values in $\mathcal{B}_{\psi}$-functions.
 Finally, we provide some numerical examples in Section~\ref{SecNE}.